marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 This person is in many organizations referred to as a product owner.
 Which, in all honesty, is a pretty misleading title since there's no ownership to take, nor is there a product to govern as much as different projects and stakeholders competing over the sparse capacity of the team.

 Our product owner, as most I've seen in this complicated role, is doing a great job.
-He even told me that he went through the backlog and filtred out the items on our list from the different stakeholders.
+He even told me that he went through the backlog and filtered out the items on our list from the different stakeholders.
 Then he went through the list and sorted them in prioritized order.
 To the best of his knowledge.

 He sent an email out and said: this is how I understood it - do you agree?
 He didn't have to wait long.
 One of the stakeholders wrote back in return: